Chemaclass/chemaclass.com/content/books/oeur/en/07-2015-septiembre.md

 I needed to dream because nothing is forever, except what we set out to make so.
 It won't be a question then of being right or not; it doesn't matter here.
 It's about setting goals beyond our possibilities.
 The capacity for self-improvement that we can seemingly demonstrate out of nowhere is impressive.
 Just as working on another attitude, the more we exercise our will, the greater and more precise it becomes.

 What is normality if not what is previously established by our environment and accepted by the majority as the norm?
-What is normality if not what predisposes us to what has not yet happened?
-What is normality if not what pigeonholes and limits us as beings free of will?
+What is normality?
+If not, what predisposes us to what has not yet happened?
+What is normality?
+If not, what pigeonholes and limits us as beings free of will?

 I needed to dream... and I dreamed, just as I continue to dream every day, hoping to keep doing so until my last breath.
 I had a dream: to be myself.

 We will make a before and an after.
-Who knows who this might reach.
+Who knows who this might reach?
 The best thing about the meaning of life is that it will have the meaning you choose.

 ---